capr/multigit/README.md

 ## How do I use it?

-> Although not required, the examples assume mgit is somewhere in your PATH.
+> Although not required, the examples below assume mgit is somewhere in your PATH.
+Multigit is a simple bash script with no dependencies so you can make it available with a simple `sudo ln -s ~/multigit/mgit /usr/bin/local`

 Let's see a bare bones example: